aitoehigie/phoenix-full-stack-work-sample/notes.md

  - Include in the dashboard, actions to set up, modify, scale, shutdown, and destroy applications.
 Thereby making it more dynamic, improving on its present observer, read-only state.
 - Redesign the template pages.
 - Increase the variety of data retrieved from the GraphQL endpoint.
 Enriching the dashboard with information like app logs, certificates, usage levels, configuration, databases, etc.
 - Add tests to the project to verify that the feature works as expected.
 This will be a great improvement over the current manual human testing.
+- Add more handlers for edge cases in the display of data.

 ## How I'd determine if this feature is successful